check-spelling/check-spelling-docs/Configuration.md

 ### forbidden

+Note: the file name is currently `line_forbidden.patterns` instead of `forbidden.txt`

 This file contains Perl regular expressions.
 Generally, one regular expression per line.
 Lines that begin with `#` will be skipped.